Skip to content

 The Guide to the Expression of Uncertainty in Measurement (GUM, JCGM 100:2008) is the foundational document for uncertainty evaluation.
 Forensic chemistry laboratories typically use a top-down approach: the combined uncertainty is estimated from the results of validation studies (precision RSD at each concentration level, accuracy data, CRM uncertainty) rather than constructing a mathematical model from first principles for each source (the bottom-up approach, which is used for metrology-grade primary calibrations).

-For blood alcohol (BAC), the NIST consensus interlaboratory study and the ENFSI reference framework for evidential BAC measurement suggest that a typical accredited forensic GC-headspace laboratory achieves expanded uncertainty of approximately ±0.005 per cent (g/dL) at the 0.080 per cent legal limit level, meaning a measured result of 0.082 per cent carries an expanded uncertainty of ±0.005 per cent (95% CI).
-In England and Wales, the policy used by police and Crown Prosecution Service accounts for measurement uncertainty by applying an "evidential advantage" of 6 mg/100 mL (the combined analytical and conversion uncertainty) before prosecution: a breath result of at least 40 + 6 = 46 µg/100 mL (rather than 35 µg/100 mL, the legal limit) is required for a non-option specimen.
+For blood alcohol (BAC), the specific GC-headspace methodology and the dual-column confirmation protocol are described in the ethanol analysis by GC headspace and the blood alcohol baseline topic.
+The NIST consensus interlaboratory study and the ENFSI reference framework for evidential BAC measurement suggest that a typical accredited forensic GC-headspace laboratory achieves expanded uncertainty of approximately ±0.005 per cent (g/dL) at the 0.080 per cent legal limit level, meaning a measured result of 0.082 per cent carries an expanded uncertainty of ±0.005 per cent (95% CI).
+In England and Wales, the policy used by police and Crown Prosecution Service accounts for measurement uncertainty by applying an "evidential advantage" of 6 mg/100 mL (the combined analytical and conversion uncertainty) before prosecution: a breath result above 50 µg/100 mL (rather than 35 µg/100 mL, the legal limit) is required for a non-option specimen; results between 40 and 50 µg/100 mL allow the driver to elect a blood specimen, and results below 40 µg/100 mL are not prosecuted under Home Office Circular 46/1983.
 In India, under the Motor Vehicles Act, the breath-test result is not directly admissible as a quantitative measurement; blood analysis under CFSL protocols applying GC-HS with uncertainty evaluation is the quantitative standard.

 ISO/IEC 17025:2017 Clause 7.7.2 requires laboratories to monitor the validity of results by participating in proficiency testing (PT) schemes or interlaboratory comparisons.
 For forensic chemistry laboratories, several specialised PT schemes operate globally.

 Collaborative Testing Services (CTS, based in Virginia, USA) is the principal PT provider for forensic chemistry in North America, offering schemes for seized drugs, fire debris, GSR, explosives, paint, fibres, and other evidence types.
+The GSR proficiency scheme, for example, tests the particle classification and particle-count reporting described in the three-component Pb-Sb-Ba GSR particle and SEM-EDX topic, and covers lead-free primer particle signatures for laboratories that have updated to ENFSI EWG-GSR guidance.
 CTS blind samples are mailed to participant laboratories, who analyse them as routine case samples without advance knowledge of the content, and submit their results.
 CTS collates results and reports to each laboratory and to their accreditation body.
 Consistent failure on a CTS exercise, particularly at the identification level, triggers an accreditation review.

 FAPAS (Food Analysis Performance Assessment Scheme, Fera Science Ltd, UK) operates PT schemes for food chemistry including pesticide residue, heavy metals, and contaminants.
 It is widely used by forensic chemistry laboratories with food-adulteration casework scope, as well as by FSSAI-accredited Indian food-testing laboratories.